yousefelassal/quote-cron/README.md

 > What you do today can improve all your tomorrows.

 > It is common sense to take a method and try it.
 If it fails, admit it frankly and try another.
 But above all, try something.

+> Friendship, like the immortality of the soul, is too good to be believed.